Reading time: 21 minutes

 Summary: Narcissistic fathers cannot empathize with their kids, often dismissing their feelings and needs.
 This emotional neglect harms the child’s self-worth and emotional growth.

-One of the key signs of a narcissistic father is a profound lack of empathy towards others, including their own children.
+One key sign of a narcissistic father is a profound lack of empathy towards others, including their own children.
 In most cases, he will also have a base level of anger, whether he realizes it or not.

-Empathy is the ability to understand and share the feelings of another person, put oneself in their shoes, and act in compassion.
+Empathy is the ability to understand and share what another person is feeling and going through.
+It is putting oneself in their shoes, and acting in compassion.

 However, narcissistic fathers cannot easily connect with their children on an emotional level and often disregard their feelings and needs.